Tinram/Base64image/README.md

 ## Usage

-    php base64image.php example.txt example.png
+        php base64image.php examples/example.txt example.png

-or if the script file is renamed, made executable, and placed in */usr/local/bin*:
+or if the script file is renamed, made executable, and present in $PATH:

         base64image example.txt example.png

 ## License